briley-lewis/elliptical-mask/docs/demo.rst

 Demo: Applying an Ellipse Mask to an image
 ==========================================

 Once you have imgmasks installed, how can you use it?
-Read on for an example of how to apply an elliptical mask to an image of HL Tau! (file saved in root directory)
+Read on for an example of how to apply an elliptical mask to an image of HL Tau! (image file located in imgmasks root directory)

 Imports